 In addition to the academic criteria required by all students for admission to an advanced degree program, international applicants must have one of the following to be admitted into an advanced degree program:

 - A Test of English as a Foreign Language (TOEFL) score of at least 550 (paper version), 213 (computer version), or 79 (Internet version)

-- The International Language Testing System (IELTS) (must be academic version) with an equivalency score of a 6.5 (equivalent to 550 TOFEL).
+- The International Language Testing System (IELTS) (which must be an academic version) with an equivalency score of 6.5 (equivalent to 550 TOFEL).

-All international applicants must satisfy the medical examination and the required financial responsibilities prior to admission.
+All international applicants must complete the medical examination and the required financial responsibilities before admission.

-All graduate programs must have a graduate student handbook that is posted online, either as a link to an fully accessible pdf document or as a component of the graduate program’s web site.
+All graduate programs must have a graduate student handbook that is posted online, either as a link to a fully accessible pdf document or as a component of the graduate program’s website.
 Ideally, the Graduate School would like programs to have both online and fully accessible pdf versions of their handbook.

 Leave of absence